Mariners vs. Astros Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Jarred Kelenic, Kyle Tucker and others in the Seattle Mariners-Houston Astros matchup at T-Mobile Park on Friday at 10:10 PM ET.
+You can wager on player prop bet odds for Jarred Kelenic, Kyle Tucker and others on the Seattle Mariners and Houston Astros prior to their matchup at 9:40 PM ET on Saturday at T-Mobile Park.

 Bet on this matchup or its props with DraftKings!